“Why do you need to buy a smoothie blender when you have a mixer grinder at home?“

-When making sticky food like peanut butter, mixer grinders are easier as you can easily scrape down the peanuts towards the mixie jar.
+It is easier to make sticky food like peanut butter in a mixer grinder as you can easily scrape down the peanuts towards the mixie jar.
 In blenders, you need to scrape it inside the cup and then, it may not necessarily fall down easily on the blades for getting properly processed.

 Related reading: How To Clean Bullet Blender?

 Can a High Power Blender Replace A Mixer Grinder?

 A full-sized blender can easily replace a mixer grinder as it can take care of everything that a mixer grinder can do.
 Personal-sized blenders however are smaller in size.
 So, you may not be able to grind idli and dosa batter, churn butter or blend anything in a large quantity.
 But, if you have a wet grinder, then you could opt for a high-powered blender instead of buying a mixer grinder.